-In making our arrangements we will be cognisant of [Safeguarding and remote education - GOV.UK \(www.gov.uk\)](https://www.gov.uk/government/publications/safeguarding-and-remote-education)
+In making our arrangements we will be cognisant of [Safeguarding and remote education during coronavirus \(COVID-19\)](#)

 Site safety & security

 We take the safety of staff and pupils seriously and have in place a range of measures to protect and promote the wellbeing of all on site.
 This includes controlled access to our premises such as undertaking appropriate checks, signing visitors in and out and issuing guidance on acceptable conduct on site.